What does the future of online video look like?

 LinkedIn may follow the trend set by Facebook and enable users to post company updates supported by well scripted, interesting videos about company news.
 Currently users are not able to post videos directly to the news feed and it is only a matter of time before LinkedIn makes the shift towards more video content.

 3. Live streaming and Virtual Reality will merge

 Virtual reality use is forecasted to rise dramatically over the next 4 years.
 The rise of virtual reality videos is set to change the way we conduct our business and the way consumers make their purchase decisions.

 Already 1 million hours of video have been watched with Samsung Gear VR headsets and over 200 apps are available on Occulus.
 Statista predicts that 171 million people are expected to be active virtual reality users by 2018, creating a 3000% increase in revenue from virtual reality software alone.

 Similarly, Facebook Live has slowly but steadily made its way into video marketing, allowing marketers to create exciting and engaging videos, but also allowing users to skip straight to the parts of the video that have received the most engagement.
 While the number of live videos is steadily increasing, the number of people creating them is not.

 Forbes predicts that these two new technological developments may even merge together to create immediate, first person out-of-body experience that unfolds in real-time.
-This VR-Live hybrid could allow users to tap into and virtually attend major events, conferences or meetings, and allow marketers to monitor consumer behavior during the viewing experience.
+This VR-Live hybrid could allow users to tap into and virtually attend major events, conferences or hybrid meetings, and allow marketers to monitor consumer behavior during the viewing experience.